Loyola University Chicago

 Language: If your native language is not English and/or if your primary language of instruction has not been English, you may be required to take the TOEFL or IELTS language tests.
 The minimum score for TOEFL is 79 (iBT), for IELTS is 6.5, and for Duolingo is 110.

 Proof of Financial Support: All exchange program students are required to submit copies of actual financial documentation (bank statements, scholarship letters, etc.) proving the ability to pay for the tuition, fees, and living expenses associated with attending and living on-campus at Loyola University Chicago.
-If the documents are not in the name of the student, they will be required to provide an Affidavit of Support as well.
+If the documents are not in the name of the student, the student will be required to provide an Affidavit of Support as well.
 These documents will be uploaded to the ISSS Portal as part of the DS-2019 Request.

 Health Insurance Coverage: All international students in J-1 visa status are required to have health insurance coverage.
 The minimum standards set by the U.S. Department of State are: